aryaadinulfadlan/axum-restful-api/README.md

 ## 🧠 Application Overview

-A scalable and modular RESTful API built with Rust using Axum, PostgreSql, Redis, and Email Verification.
+A scalable and modular RESTful API built with Rust using Axum, PostgreSQL, Redis, and Email Verification.
 This application demonstrates CRUD functionality and follows best practices for structuring Rust web applications.
 It includes User Authentication using Refresh Token and Access Token mechanism, and User Authorization using Role Permission pattern.

 ## 🧱 Database Schema